Heidi Hutchison, President

 Vice President

 Kevin Johnson has been President of People First Winnipeg for two full terms.
 Being part of People First has allowed Kevin to use his outspoken personality to take initiative in speaking up for his community and make real change.
 Kevin is particularly passionate about reaching out to educate and support the community as a whole.
 Some of his biggest accomplishments in his career with People First have been getting elected as President, being a co-producer on the documentary "Freedom Tour", and going to the Parliament Building in Ottawa to meet Canadian MLA's.
 Overall, Kevin has worked hard to make a difference with People First and one day hopes to work his way up to be part of the National People First Board.
+He is currently mentoring our new president and has taken on the role of vice president.

 Jessica Croy